Luz Long: World War II

-Luz Long served in the Wehrmacht during World War II, having the rank of Obergefreiter.
-During the Allied invasion of Sicily in Italy, Long was injured on July 10, 1943, in the battle for the Biscari-Santo Pietro airfield, and died 4 days later in a British military hospital.
+Long served in the Wehrmacht during World War II, having the rank of Obergefreiter.
+During the Allied invasion of Sicily in Italy, Long was wounded on 10 July 1943, in the battle for the Biscari-Santo Pietro airfield, and died four days later in a British military hospital.
 He was buried in the war cemetery of Motta Sant'Anastasia in Sicily.

+There is an urban myth that Long sent a letter to Owens from the battlefield, requesting that Owens visit Long's son if Long were to die.
+Long is supposed to have asked Owens to explain to the boy how life was before people were divided by the war.
+Such a letter has never been seen by the families of Owens or Long, nor would it be likely that Long could send a letter to the United States while in the German military.
+Additionally, the letter is often reported as having come from North Africa, a theatre that Long did not serve in.

-Long and Owens corresponded after 1936.
-In his last letter, Long wrote to Owens and asked him to contact his son Karl after the war and tell him about his father and "what times were like when we not separated by war.
-I am saying—tell him how things can be between men on this earth".
-After the war, Owens travelled to Germany to meet Karl Long.
-Long is seen with Owens in the documentary Jesse Owens Returns To Berlin where he is in conversation with Owens in the Berlin Olympic Stadium.
+After the war, Owens travelled to Germany to meet Luz' son, Kai-Heinrich Long (1941–2021), who was seen with Owens in the 1966 documentary Jesse Owens Returns To Berlin, where they conversed in the Berlin Olympic Stadium.

 Memorials

-Roads near sports facilities in Long's home town of Leipzig, and in the Munich Olympia Park of 1972 are named after him.
+Roads near sports facilities in Long's home town of Leipzig, and in the Munich Olympia Park of 1972, are named after him.
 His medal, photos, and documents were donated to the Sportmuseum Leipzig.